stephengold/Libbulletjme/README.md

 ## What's missing

+ + native libraries for:
- + support for the iOS operating system
+   + the FreeBSD and iOS operating systems
+   + macOS and Windows on ARM architectures
+   + PowerPC architectures
  + `btRigidBodyConstructionInfo`
  + certain constraints:
    + `btFixedConstraint`